 You don’t always need specialist equipment for close-ups; the best camera phones are very capable when it comes to macro photography, says Amy Davies.

 Not long ago, clip-on macro lenses and loupes for smartphones were available to buy.
-These tended to be fairly low in quality, fiddly to use and, since they were usually specific to a phone model, were obsolete as soon as you upgraded your device.
+These tended to be low in quality, fiddly to use and, since they were usually specific to a phone model, they became obsolete as soon as you upgraded your device.
 In recent years, flagships and even mid-range phones have come equipped with macro functionality directly in camera.
 It’s even become a key selling point for many.

 How does phone macro work?

-With the iPhone 14/15 Pro, for example, this gives you the ability to focus as close as 2cm from the subject.
+Generally speaking, most smartphones utilise the ultra-wideangle camera for macro work.
+The phone will detect when you’re attempting to take a close-up picture and automatically switch to macro mode, in most cases.
+With the iPhone 16 Pro, for example, this gives you the ability to focus as close as 2cm from the subject.
 The phone will then crop in to give the same angle of view as if shooting with the standard 1x lens, for a more natural appearance.
 Since you’re switching to a different sensor and lens, there are some situations where image quality may suffer – such as in low light.

 Most phones have the option to switch off the macro focusing for each shot if you prefer to use the standard lens – but you will probably need to move further from the subject to achieve focus.